Jerry Maren, Last Surviving Lollipop Guild Member From ‘The Wizard Of Oz,’ Dies At 98

-At 98 years old, Jerry Maren, the oldest living actor who portrayed a munchkin in the 1939 classic film The Wizard of Oz, has died.
+At 98-years-old, Jerry Maren, the oldest living actor who portrayed a munchkin in the 1939 classic film, The Wizard of Oz, has died.

 As reported by TMZ, Maren apparently died over a week ago in a San Diego nursing facility with no specific cause of death being mentioned in the statement, although he reportedly suffered from dementia.